Skip to Main Content

-Experienced Dayton Prescription Drug Lawyer
+Dayton Prescription Drug Crime Lawyer

-If you have been charged with a prescription drug crime in Dayton, Montgomery County, our experienced criminal defense attorneys are ready to listen and review your case for no charge.
+If you have been charged with a prescription drug crime in Dayton, Montgomery County, our experienced defense attorneys are ready to listen and review your case for no charge.

 Preserving Your Freedom: Skilled Attorneys for Prescription Drug Charges

-Prescription medication is an essential tool in healthcare.
+Prescription medication is an important tool in healthcare.
 Doctors and other healthcare professionals prescribe millions of pills to patients for all manner of conditions and injuries.
 As they do with illicit drugs, law enforcement vigorously pursues and prosecutes any illegal use of prescription medication, including doctor shopping and prescription forgery.

 • How to prove you had a valid prescription